Understanding the Differences Between Image File Types

 If you are designing using a vector program (such as Illustrator or InkScape), you should send us your PDFs with embedded fonts and the appropriate flattening options on.

-If you are starting with a photo, and using Photoshop or Gimp, send us a 300 DPI JPG, with q factor of at least 90.
+If you are starting with a photo, and using Photoshop or Gimp, send us a 300 DPI JPG.
 Just be sure that the original photos are both of high resolution and quality.